flame-engine/flame/doc/flame/inputs/gesture_input.md

 ## Event coordinate system

-On events that have positions, like for example `Tap*` or `Drag`, you will notice that the `eventPosition` attribute includes 3 fields: `game`, `widget` and `global`.
-Below you will find a brief explanation about each one of them.
+On events that have positions, like for example `Tap*` or `Drag`, you will notice that the `eventPosition` attribute includes 2 fields: `game` and `widget`.
+Below you will find a brief explanation about each of them.

 ### global